DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/Storage/index.rst

       WriteAccess = Active
       AccessProtocol.1
       {
+        # The name of the DIRAC Plugin module to be used for implementation
+        # of the access protocol
         PluginName = SRM2
+        # Flag specifying the access type (local/remote)
         Access = remote
+        # Protocol name
         Protocol = srm
+        # Host endpoint
         Host = srm-lhcb.cern.ch
         Port = 8443
+        # WSUrl part of the SRM-type PFNs
         WSUrl = /srm/managerv2?SFN=
+        # Path to navigate to the VO namespace on the storage
         Path = /castor/cern.ch/grid
+        # SRM space token
         SpaceToken = LHCb_USER
+        # VO specific path definitions
+        VOPath
+        {
+          biomed = /castor/cern.ch/biomed/grid
+        }
       }
     }